smukher2/DataScienceMarch2022/Ex3JShtmlCSS/README.txt

 http://www.applytools.com/html-symbols.html and https://sites.psu.edu/symbolcodes/codehtml/.
 Find more by searching on internet with phrases such as, Search: 'html symbol' and 'html symbols codes'.

-9) Manual Step: Resources to research css styles, html templates and js codes can be found by searching on internet with phrases such as, Search: 'website templates' and Search: 'website templates responsive'.
+9) Manual Step: Resources to research css styles, html codes/themes/templates and js codes can be found by searching on internet with phrases such as, Search: 'website templates' and Search: 'website templates responsive'.
 Download website themes from above to view offline using site download button or using browser do File > Save As > Complete Webpage and open on text editor such as Atom.
-To view website themes online, on browser click 'Developer Tools' > 'Elements', 'Styles', 'Network' for viewing (any website on internet can be infact viewed in this manner).
-WordPress Themes can be viewed from WordPress.com or server provider, on the WordPress.org content management system (CMS) and under cPanel > Themes.
+To view website css styles, html codes/themes/templates online, on browser click 'Developer Tools' > 'Elements', 'Styles', 'Computed', 'Network' for viewing (any website on internet can infact be viewed in this manner).
+WordPress Themes can be viewed from WordPress.com or server provider, on the WordPress.org content management system (CMS) and under cPanel > Themes online, while for offline viewing zip/compress the particular theme folder and download from cPanel.
 Pay attention to and respect any copyright restrictions on these websites about usage.
-The websites, https://developer.mozilla.org and https://stackoverflow.com/ have the most comprehensive information about html, css, js and more.
+The websites, https://developer.mozilla.org and https://stackoverflow.com/ have most comprehensive information about html, css, js and more.

 ########################## Acknowledgment ###########################
 1) Introductory To JavaScript - Learn The Basics of JavaScript by Robin Haney